-We may never have needed to action that time sensitive sample should we be more organised.
-But how can we become more organised?
+We may never have needed to action that time-sensitive sample should we be more organized.
+But how can we become more organized?
 How can we slow down and still produce quality along with quantity?

 There are a million and one things we can do to improve our businesses that will also aid the environmental and mental health issues that surround us daily.

 If you’re a product design business, and your company’s idea of technology today is the Windows Office suite, we need to talk.